HOME PAGE | ARTICLES INDEX

 of treating multiple sclerosis by carbohydrate restriction.

-Up until then, I had given little thought to MS in the context of nutrition.
+Up until then, I had given little thought to Multiple Sclerosis in the context of nutrition.
 Now I started to consider it more.
-I soon learned that MS first appeared about 175 years ago, and its prevalence has steadily increased from that time.
+I soon learned that MS first appeared about 175 years ago, and that the prevalence of MS has steadily increased from that time.
 In other words, MS is a modern disease.
-So could it be caused as a result of incorrect diet?
+So could it be caused as a result of our incorrect diet?
 As E. K.'s symptoms were apparently helped by her change of diet, it seemed possible that this was so.

 MS is a disease of the nervous system which affects young and middle-aged adults.
 Think of the body's nerves as electrical cables carrying signals around the body.
 Just as the electrical wiring in your house has to be insulated to stop the wires shorting across, nerves are insulated with a fatty wrap called the myelin sheath in a similar way.